-When I acquired Maritime in 2001 we were a company of 191 employees running 135 trucks dedicated to container haulage, principally servicing Southampton, Felixstowe and Thamesport cargo.
+When I acquired Maritime in 2001, we were a company of less than 200 employees running 136 trucks dedicated to container haulage, principally servicing Southampton, Felixstowe and Thamesport.

-Today the Company employs over 2700 dedicated people across 40 depots, 6 rail terminals running a network of 1700 trucks and 12 dedicated trains plus cargo space on a further 8 daily trains.
-We provide both container and distribution logistics services for the major Shipping Lines and Retailers from/to Ports and Distribution Centres.
+Today, the Company employs over 3,000 dedicated people in over 40 depots including rail freight terminals, running a network of over 1,600 trucks and 14 dedicated trains plus cargo space on a further 6 daily trains.
+We provide both container and distribution logistics for the major shipping lines and retailers from/to ports and distribution centres.

-During our 20 years of growth we have always followed the principal of investing in the latest technology to ensure our trucks have been as efficient and clean as possible to minimise their impact on the environment – today 100% of our truck fleet is Euro-6 compliant.
+For over two decades of growth, we have always followed the principal of investing in the latest technology to ensure our trucks are as efficient and clean as possible to minimise their impact on the environment – today, 100% of our truck fleet is Euro-6 compliant.
 We have also strived to provide our employees with the best equipment and facilities to carry out their tasks.

-Continuing this journey, our future strategy will include two key pillars:
+Continuing this journey, our future strategy includes two key pillars:

-Modal shift moving more cargo by rail to remove road congestion and reduce emissions –in 2022, 20% of our container movements are being carried by rail, up year on year from 6% in 2019.
+Modal shift moving more cargo by rail to remove road congestion and reduce emissions – products moved by rail reduce emissions by 49%.
+We have increased our container movements carried by rail from 6% in 2019 to over 24% in 2023.
 Our strategy is to also accelerate the movement of domestic product across the country through the rail network in addition to traditional container cargo.
-To achieve this goal we are working with the government and rail operators on additional rail paths and equipment to significantly increase rail freight movements.
+To achieve this goal, we are working with the government and rail operators on additional rail paths and equipment to significantly increase rail freight movements.

-Alternative Fuels to remove the use of fossil fuels removing CO2 emissions – in this area we are working with vehicle and equipment manufacturers on their plans for battery and hydrogen powered solutions.
-In the short term we are carrying out trials on both road and rail with Hydrotreated Vegetable Oil (HVO) which is reported to save up to 90% of CO2 in its manufacturing process.
+Alternative Fuels to remove the use of fossil fuels removing CO2 emissions – in this area, we are working with vehicle and equipment manufacturers on their plans for battery and hydrogen-powered solutions.
+In the short term, we are utilising Hydrotreated Vegetable Oil (HVO) on both road and rail which is reported to save up to 90% of CO2 in its manufacturing process.

-As this is such an important subject, we are upgrading our Corporate Social Responsibility (CSR) program into a more comprehensive Environmental, Social, Governance (ESG) program to ensure we have an integrated plan to protect the environment, look after our people and the communities where we work.
+As such, in 2022 we set up an Environmental, Social, Governance (ESG) program to ensure we have an integrated plan to protect the environment, look after our people and the communities where we work.
 We will ensure Maritime continues to be run with strong governance as we grow our business in the future.

-As such, we have set up an ESG Steering Committee, chaired by Chris Lewis (Deputy Chairman) and made up from senior leadership across the company -Container Transport, Distribution, Intermodal & Terminals, Fleet, Property, Human Resources, IT & Marketing, Finance, and Risk & Compliance functions.
+The ESG Steering Committee is chaired by our Deputy Chairman, Chris Lewis, and made up of senior leadership across the Company covering the Intermodal, Distribution, Fleet, Property, Human Resources, IT & Marketing, Finance, and Risk & Compliance functions.